-If firing me was an attempt to avoid a PR disaster, it didn't work; Two articles were quickly published about my termination; one written by a supporter of Robin’s and published in a local alt-weekly, and another that appeared in the Baltimore Sun, written by a journalist who normally reviewed bars and nightclubs.
-His article, which also featured call-out incidents from other arts organizations in Baltimore, was eminently clickable, replete with titillating bedroom stories.
+If firing me was an attempt to avoid a PR disaster, it didn't work; Two articles were quickly published about my termination; one written by a supporter of Robin’s and published in a local alt-weekly, and another written by a journalist who normally reviewed bars and nightclubs.
+The articles were gossip column material: eminently clickable, replete with titillating bedroom stories.

 I know that I’ll be criticized for even discussing my call-out without a performance of self-flagellating repentance adhering to the ad hoc rules of modern call-out theatre, regardless of the validity of the claims.
-One Baltimore journalist told me that he was “aware that there was a manufacturing of victimhood” in my situation, but that I shouldn’t defend myself because it “doesn’t look good.”
-Despite this advice, I’m compelled to point out that the entire campaign against me was waged through unidirectional methods of communication that never allowed input from myself or my supporters, or the provision of other details that would affect the narrative circulated by my accusers.
+Despite this, I’m compelled to point out that the entire campaign against me was waged through unidirectional methods of communication that never allowed input from myself or my supporters, or the provision of other details that would affect the narrative circulated by my accusers.
 The narrative has been entirely in the hands of unreliable narrators, some out for vengeance, others manipulated into thinking they were out for justice.
 Keeping quiet once felt like my only option, but it has helped nothing, and at this point there’s little left for me to lose.

 [Further writing: "The Troubled Maker; Transgressive Art, Public Shame, and Mike Tyson"]